tmdeptrai/tmdeptrai/rendercv_output/Tran_Minh_Duong_CV.typ

 )
 #connections(connections-list)

+  ],
+)

 == About Me

 #one-col-entry(
-  content: [Undergraduate student at La Rochelle University, passionate about full-stack data science, computer vision, and natural language processing.]
+  content: [I build and deploy production-ready ML systems with an eye for reliability and scalability.
+I have experience in designing and operating RAG \(Retrieval-Augmented Generation\) chatbot and document-based retrieval pipelines.]
 )
 #v(design-entries-vertical-space-between-entries)
 #one-col-entry(
-  content: [Looking for AI Engineering jobs, specialized in developing RAG Chatbot, MLOps, LLMOps, Model-As-a-Service.]
+  content: [Looking for AI Engineering \/ MLOps roles where I can ship and improve model delivery.]
 )